import codecs

 :param sample: the number of items to download (``'true'`` means ``1``; ``'false'`` and ``None`` mean no limit)

-:param path: path components to append to the URLs yielded by the ``start_requests`` method (see :ref:`filter`)
+:param path: path components to append to the URLs yielded by the ``start`` method (see :ref:`filter`)

 :param from_date: the date from which to download data (see :ref:`spider-arguments`)